aniva/theperfectkitebar/README.md

 Unless explicitly specified otherwise in a part's `README.md`, the recommended default material for most 3D printed components is:

 - [PA12 Nylon (3201PA-F)](https://jlc3dp.com/help/article/3201PA-F-Nylon) — proven material with excellent UV resistance, toughness, and durability.
 Field-tested over multiple seasons in snow and water kiting environments (-20°C to +30°C, freshwater and seawater conditions).
+- Non bar components, e.g. tools needed to assembly use cheapest material of your choice (unless otherwise statet in the corresponding readme), we found CBY-resin has very good accurace and good price for jig adapters, presser foot for sewing, etc.

 ### Material Recommendations by Use Case